SystemsApproach/sdn/onos.rst

 A refactoring of ONOS to more closely adhere to a microservice architecture is also underway.
 The new version, called µONOS, leverages ONOS’s existing modularity, but packages and scales different subsystems independently.
-Although in principle each ONOS service introduced in this chapter could be packaged as an independent microservice, doing so is much too fine-grain to be practical.
+Although in principle each of of the core services introduced in this chapter could be packaged as an independent microservice, doing so is much too fine-grain to be practical.
 Instead, µONOS adopts the following approach.
 First, it encapsulates Atomix in its own microservice.
 Second, it runs each each control application and southbound adaptor as a separate